Are North Greenville University’s online courses accredited?

 How can I register for a course?

 Registration is easy.
 Select the appropriate course from our available online courses.
 Once you are sure the course meets your needs click the “Enroll Now” button and complete the checkout process.

 What happens after I complete the registration process?

 Once you complete your registration, you will receive an email with the required credentials for accessing the course materials located in our Learning Management System (LMS).
 Login to your account using this information and get started.

 No. We do not require a valid Social Security Number when enrolling, however, a SSN is required when requesting an official transcript.

 Cost of Courses

-Each online teacher recertification course costs $595 ($198.33 per graduate credit hour).
+Each online teacher recertification course costs $499.
 Required textbooks are purchased separately.

 We accept credit card, debit card or purchase order.

 Does OnlineEducationCourses.org offer financial aid?